Henry Tattersall

 Henry James Tattersall (21 December 1892 – 5 November 1971) was a New Zealand cricketer.

-He played six matches of first-class cricket for Auckland and Wellington between 1913 and 1928.
-He toured Australia with the New Zealand team in 1913-14 as the second wicket-keeper, but did not play in any of the four first-class matches against state teams.
+Biography

+Early life

-Before World War I Tattersall worked as an engineer in an Auckland foundry.
-During the war he served overseas in the New Zealand Expeditionary Force as a sergeant.
+Tattersall was born in Christchurch on 21 December 1892.
+Before World War I He worked as an engineer in an Auckland foundry.

+War service

-After the war Tattersall settled on 557 acres at Akitio which he had been granted after a ballot under the Discharged Soldiers Settlement Act.
+During the war Tattersall served overseas in the New Zealand Expeditionary Force as a sergeant.
+After the war he settled on 557 acres at Akitio which he had been granted after a ballot under the Discharged Soldiers Settlement Act.

+Family

 In April 1921 he married Muriel Childs.
 They had a son in 1922 but separated soon afterwards and divorced in 1927.
 He moved to Wellington.

+Death

+Tattersall died on 5 November 1971, aged 78, in Palmerston North.

+Cricket career

+Tattersall played as a wicket-keeper, and made his first-class debut for Auckland against Hawke's Bay in March 1913, catching two batsmen and stumping two others.
+He played six first-class matches for Auckland and Wellington between 1913 and 1928.
+He toured Australia with the New Zealand team in 1913-14 as the second wicket-keeper, but did not play in any of the four first-class matches against state teams.